mrteymoorian/Deep-Learning/README.md

 # Deep-Learning
-Implemented several papers and state-of-the-art algorithms
+Implemented several papers and state-of-the-art algorithms during this course